-San Francisco, Dec.
-1.-The Fifth bat-San Francisco, Dec.
-1. - The Fifth bal-tery of field artillery now stationed at the Presidio in this city, which was scheduled to sail for the Philippines on the transport leaving Feb.
-1, has had its orders changed and will sail on the Thomas on Jan.
-1. The Twenty-sixth held battery, from Vancouver barracks, Washington, and the Twenty-eighth from Just Lavaenworth Kan will will men, and to notify men out of work where employment may be had, would anyone be justified in declaring the dispenser of this kind of genuine char-ity was in the business of furnishing contract laborers, and of attempting to plant a colony subservient to bis to plant a colony subservient to his will?
-Yet it must needs be perverted into an attempted proof that the 'Mormon' Church is supplying laborers to corporations, in the nefarlous manner often employed by contract labor agents.
-"A statement of Mayor Stratton of Murray to the effect that he desires a better class of laboring men at the smelters, and that he wishes a committee appointed to interview the 'Mornon' Church officials in regard to seeing what they can do in furnishing bioor, is wilfully bent into a shape where t will serve as evidence that the it will Church has already been approached, its consent given, and a 'conspiracy' formed to plint an extensive foreign colony at Murray.
-The plain statement of an evident fact by the Church offl-clais that it is beyond their sphere, and outside of their policy to furnish any labor of this sort is contradicted by false quotation from Mayor Stratton to effect that he stands pat on declaration which he never made that certain Church officials whom he would not name had offered their support, and that he had a letter from whom he would not tell making the contract, and that he would force the Church to keep its promise.
-A plain denial of to accept a 25 per cent dividend on the \$2,009,000 of assets now in hand.
+"If the head of any responsible Chris-tian organization of this city-say the pastor of the Congregational church or the president of the Salt Lake Charity association, should make an announce ment that he is willing to receive ap-plications from employers who need men, and to notify men out of work where employment may be had, would anyone be justified in declaring the dispenser of this kind of genuine char-ity was in the business of furnishing contract laborers, and of attempting to plant a colony subservient to his will?
+Yet it must needs be perverted into an attempted proof that the 'Mormon' Church is supplying laborers to corporations, in the nefarious manner often employed by contract labor agents "A statement of Mayor Stratton of Murray to the effect that he desires a better class of laboring men at the smelters, and that he wishes a committee appointed to interview the 'Mormon' Cnurch officials in regard to seeing what they can do in furnishing labor, is wilfully bent into a shape where it will serve as evidence that the

+Church has already been approached, its consent given, and a 'conspiracy tormed to plant an extensive foreign colony at Murray.
+The plain statement of an evident fact by the Church offlclais that it is beyond their sphere, and outside of their policy to furnish any labor of this sort is contradicted by false quotation from Mayor Stratton to the effect that he stands pat on declaration which he never made that certain Church officials whom he would not name had offered their support, ind that he had a letter from whom he would not tell making the contract, and that he would force the Church to keep its promise.
+A plain denial of these statements from Mayor Stratton must bring only a statement that the Deseret News is dodging, and the Church officials are backing out of a proposition because they fear the publie laws against importing contract labor, that they never in their history have imported and never have desired to make one move toward importing.